tracyspells/teisu/docs/src/tutorials/networking/index.md

 You should have your `remotes` set up in order to use `Teisu.server` properly.

-You can use `RemoteEvent` instances, or you can use the following open-sourced library/IDL:
+You can use `RemoteEvent` instances, or you can use the following open-sourced libraries or IDLs:

 - [Remo](https://github.com/littensy/remo)